dariox2/font8x8render/README.md

 ![Anu with timestamp](https://raw.githubusercontent.com/dariox2/font8x8render/master/demo_annotated.png)

-See full example included, demo_img.py.
+See included example demo_img.py for more details.

 A console renderer is also included to check